-- 2 tablespoons chopped flat-leaf parsley, to garnish
+- Two tablespoons of chopped flat-leaf parsley to garnish

-Place the sliced bacon on a cookie sheet that has been lined for easier clean-up, bake until crisp, about 15 -18 minutes.
-Remove the bacon from oven, place on heat safe area to cool, blot excess oils with paper towel if needed.
+Place the sliced bacon on a cookie sheet lined for easier clean-up, and bake until crisp, about 15 -18 minutes.
+Remove the bacon from the oven, place it in a heat-safe area to cool, and blot excess oils with a paper towel if needed.

-Once cool roughly chop into large pieces 1×1 inches or slightly smaller, set to the side till you are ready to garnish the Deviled Eggs.
+Once cool, roughly chop into large pieces 1×1 inches or slightly smaller, and set to the side till you are ready to garnish the Deviled Eggs.

 Put the eggs in a saucepan and cover them with water.
-Bring the water to a boil over medium-high heat, then cover the saucepan with a tight fitting lid, turn off heat at this time.
-Let saucepan remain on burner for about 10 minutes.
+Bring the water to a boil over medium-high heat, then cover the saucepan with a tight-fitting lid.
+Turn off the heat at this time.
+Let the saucepan remain on the burner for about 10 minutes.

-Remove eggs from pan and place in extremely cold water which will quickly cool them down and make the eggs easier to peel.
+Remove eggs from the pan and place them in icy water.
+Quickly cool them down and make the eggs easier to peel.

-Peel the eggs and cut in half.
-Remove the yolks from whites and place in a bowl.
+Peel the eggs and cut them in half.
+Remove the yolks from the whites and place them in a bowl.
 Add the horseradish sauce, Dijon mustard, 3-4 tablespoons of freshly grated sharp cheddar, salt, and pepper to egg yolks.
-Combine mixture until smooth and creamy.
+Combine the mixture until smooth and creamy.

-Place the egg mixture into a piping bag, (You may also spoon mixture into egg whites if desired).
+Place the egg mixture into a piping bag (You may also spoon the mixture into egg whites if desired).
 Arrange the egg whites on a serving platter.
-Utilizing a large Piping tip, pipe a decent amount of the egg yolk mixture into each of the egg whites centers till full.
+You are utilizing a large Piping tip.
+Pipe a decent amount of the egg yolk mixture into each egg whites center till full.

 Garnish with bacon, freshly shredded sharp cheddar, and flat-leaf parsley.